-As a Battlefield Archaeologist, Seika focuses on BSI (Battle Site Investigation) which allows her to examine the topography, weather conditions and other details that play a major role in the outcome of a battle.
-Using investigative techniques that range from a shovel and trowel, to database research, there is always something intriguing to uncover.
-Some of the fascinating sites she has worked on include: War of 1812 locations (Canada, USA), Bannockburn (Scotland), Agincourt (France), Stamford Bridge (England) and other locations associated with Viking Invasions as well as the Crusades.
+Expanding our view on who we are as a species goes beyond studying artifacts, and digging holes in the ground.
+As a reformed archaeologist, Seika uses more than artifacts to tell the story.
+Topography, weather conditions and oral histories also play a major role in determining the importance of a site.
+Using investigative techniques that go beyond the academic, there is always something intriguing to uncover.
+Some of the fascinating sites she has worked on include: Ek’ Balam (Yucátan, MX), (War of 1812 locations (Canada, USA), Bannockburn (Scotland), Agincourt (France), Stamford Bridge (England) and other locations associated with Viking Invasions as well as the Crusades.

-Her additional background in Museum Programming/Docent/Interpreter, Victorian History, Historical Costuming, Broadcasting (TV & Radio) and Theatre all lend to Seika’s eclectic persona and make her a popular choice as a lecturer and presenter.
+Her additional background in Museum Programming/Docent/Interpreter, Historical Costuming, Broadcasting (TV & Radio) and Theatre all lend to Seika’s eclectic persona and make her a popular choice as a lecturer and presenter.

-Originally the project began by test cooking recipes spanning the past thousand or so years in the UK.
+An ongoing project is unravelling the history of her father’s traveller culture.
+The project began in 2006 with a base in experimental archaeology, test cooking recipes that span the past thousand or so years in various areas of the UK and Europe.
 The project took a turn when she discovered oral recipes that had been passed down through her own Romany (UK) family members, and amongst the GTR people.
 Today this project contains almost 400 recipes and is still growing.
-Seika has experimented with each one; using original ingredients, techniques and utensils when possible, and while not all fall into the GTR demographic, each recipe is accompanied by a story of its origin, original ingredients, test results, and in some cases how the dish has evolved over the years.
+Seika has experimented with each one, using original ingredients, techniques and utensils when possible, and while not all fall into the GTR demographic, each recipe is accompanied by a story of its origin, original ingredients, test results, and in some cases how the dish has evolved over the years.